Emily Post Business Etiquette Seminars

 - The manners that people expect them to know

-- The skills to figure out how to interact when there is no manner
+- The skills to figure out how to interact with others successfully when there is no manner

 - The confidence to handle any situation, from the day-to-day to the crucial

-The end result: Participants know how to build better, stronger, more successful relationships.
-Consequently, they have the competitive edge.
+The end result: Participants who know how to build better, stronger, more successful relationships.
+Consequently, they gain the competitive edge.